Optical signatures of bulk g-wave altermagnetism in MnTe: Electronic Ground State

-Figs.~\ref{fig:fig1}d and \ref{fig:fig1}e show the spin texture of the uppermost band below the Fermi energy in two-dimensional cross sections of the Brillouin zonewhere Fig.~\ref{fig:fig1}d shows a $(k_x,k_y)$-plane with $k_z\neq 0$, which is outside the horizontal nodal plane, and Fig.~\ref{fig:fig1}e depicts a plane perpendicular to the $k_x$-axis that intersects the $\Gamma$ point.
-The spin structure of the cross section in Fig.~\ref{fig:fig1}d is divided by the three vertical nodal planes into six areas with alternating spin orientation.
-The regions opposite to each other, i.e., when transforming from $(k_x,k_y,k_z)$ to $(-k_x,-k_y,k_z)$, show a reversed spin character.
-The spin structure of the $k_y$-$k_z$ plane in Fig.~\ref{fig:fig1}e is divided into four areas with alternating spin orientation.
-Interestingly, the spin character for areas opposite in $k$-space are now identical.
-This specific ``planar d-wave like'' spin pattern is remiscent of that of planar d-wave altermagnets such as RuO$_2$ and KRu$_4$O$_8$ \cite{altermagnet1}, for which we have demonstrated that the excited spin polarization can be controlled by the polarization of the linearly polarized laser pulse \cite{weber_optics_ruo2}.
-The spin patterns (cf.~Fig.~\ref{fig:fig1} d \& e) suggest that such an effect may be arise also for bulk g-wave altermagnets such as $\alpha$-MnTe, and we will study the dependence on polarization and incident angle for a specific laser wavelength in the next section.
+Figures~\ref{fig:fig1}(d) and (e) show the spin expectation value $\langle s_{\boldsymbol{k},\mu}^{y}\rangle$ of the uppermost valence band for different two-dimensional cross sections of the BZ.
+We will call these plots ``spin cuts'' and use them as simplified pictures to augment our computed results below.
+As demonstrated for RuO$_2$~\cite{weber_optics_ruo2}, and will be checked for MnTe in the following, these static spin cuts may provide a simple and intuitive visualization of the optically excited spin polarization in the full BZ.
+In particular, Fig.~\ref{fig:fig1}(d) shows this spin expectation value as a function of $(k_x,k_y)$ in a plane located at $k_z= 0.5 (\pi/c)$.
+Figure~\ref{fig:fig1}(e) depicts the spin expectation value as function of $(k_y,k_z)$ in the plane at $k_x=0$.
+We have chosen the spin cuts for the topmost valence band because these bands do not exhibit crossings and therefore make the altermagnetic symmetry in the band structure well visible.
+The spin cut in Fig.~\ref{fig:fig1}(d) is partitioned by the three vertical nodal planes into six areas with alternating spin orientation.
+The regions opposite to each other, i.e., related by the mapping $(k_x,k_y,k_z)$ to $(-k_x,-k_y,k_z)$, show a reversed spin character.
+The spin cut of the $k_y$-$k_z$ plane in Fig.~\ref{fig:fig1}(e) is divided into four areas with alternating spin orientation where the spin character of areas opposite in $k$-space is now identical.
+This specific pattern resembles that of the spin cuts of planar d-wave altermagnets such as RuO$_2$ and KRu$_4$O$_8$ as shown in Ref.~\cite{altermagnet1}, for which we have demonstrated that the excited spin polarization can be controlled by the polarization of the linearly polarized laser pulse \cite{weber_optics_ruo2}.
+The spin cuts shown in~Figs.~\ref{fig:fig1}(d) and (e) suggest that such an effect should also arise for bulk g-wave altermagnets when non-equilibrium carrier distributions are excited by optical pulses.
+We will therefore study the consequences of an optical excitation in dependence on polarization and incident angle of the pulses in $\alpha$-MnTe for a fixed laser wavelength next.